meblabs/npm-pull-request-action/README.md

 In folder `example` there is a configuration for standard NodeJS Rest Api.

 ### Pay Attenction
-The package-lock.json file must be committed and can not be in the .gitignore
+- The package-lock.json file must be committed and can not be in the .gitignore
+- If you want to run tests you must pass github-token: ${{ secrets.GITHUB_TOKEN}} in addition to token: ${{ secrets.MEBBOT }} and permissions must be set

 ## Workflow